Black Diamond Alpine Carbon Cork Review

 Snow baskets need to be ordered separately, and again it would have been nice to have these included at this price point.
 I've purchased LEKI poles for less money that include the larger snow baskets.

 Alpine Carbon Cork Review – Performance

-My longest day so far has been 22 miles, and the light weight and reduced hiking pole vibration has resulted in less upper body fatigue.
-The poles are easier to strap onto my Day Pack when I am not using them on long road walks and they do not pull the pack back against my shoulders.
+My longest day was 26 miles, and the lightweight and reduced hiking pole vibration resulted in less upper body fatigue.
+The poles are easy to strap onto my Day Pack when I am not using them on long road walks, and they do not pull the pack back against my shoulders.

 Because the poles are so light, they are quick and easy to place as I climb through rocky areas, and where I really appreciate this is when I am picking my way down steep rocky slopes.

 This hiking pole is also perfect for my Zpack Altaplex.
 It is rigid and stands up well in windy conditions.
 I purchased a small jack from Mountain Laurel Designs to extend the length of the hiking pole.